rawiriblundell/jsonprint/README.md

 * https://www.reddit.com/r/linux/comments/fd2z8m/jc_v180_released_jsonify_your_cli/fjjgjga/
 * https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/

+### Are you aware of "${project}"?
+Why don't you just use that?

+This is my rifle.
+There are many like it, but this one is mine.

 ### Examples

 For a basic example, let's emit the load average of the system.
 Consider this